lgi-devs/lgi/docs/guide.md

 ## 8. Interoperability with native code

-There might be some scenarios where it is important to either export objects or records created in Lua into C code or vice versa.
-LGI allows transfers using Lua `lightuserdata` type.
-To get native pointer to the LGI object, use `_native` attribute of the object.
-To create LGI object from external pointer, it is possible to pass lightuserdata with object pointer to type constructor.
+There might be some scenarios where it is important to either export objects or records created in Lua into C code or vice versa.  lgi allows transfers using Lua `lightuserdata` type.
+To get native pointer to the lgi object, use `_native` attribute of the object.
+To create lgi object from external pointer, it is possible to pass lightuserdata with object pointer to type constructor.
 Following example illustrates both techniques: